-This will be a long and emotional day.
+Not everyone has a funeral, but if you do, it will be a long and emotional day.
 You may find the following helpful:

-- · Wear a comfortable bra and breast pads if your breasts are leaking. - Take extra breast pads in case of leakage. - Express for comfort before the funeral. - If your milk starts to leak out strongly and your milk lets down, you can stop the overflow by pressing firmly on your nipple with your hand or forearm for several seconds. - Take pain relief as required, according to the directions on the pack. - Dark coloured or patterned tops are less likely to show wet patches. - A cardigan or jacket may also help.
+- Wear a comfortable bra and breast pads, your breasts may leak at the funeral (bring spare breast pads). - Express for comfort before the funeral. - If your milk starts to leak out strongly and your milk lets down, you can stop the overflow by pressing firmly on your nipple with your hand or forearm for several seconds. - Take pain relief as required, according to the directions on the pack. - Dark coloured or patterned tops are less likely to show wet patches. - A cardigan or jacket may also help.

-Other things you may wish to do
+Other things you may wish to do.

-Sustained expressing
+Sustained expressing.